rubocode/frontier.nvim/doc/design/strategy.md

 localized specialization, now programmers have to specialize in subsets of the language.
-Compatibility with multiple legacy editions (like 2011, 2014, 2017, 2020 and 2023) is now the burden of the the novice and the seasoned programmer.
+Compatibility with multiple legacy editions (like 2011, 2014, 2017, 2020 and 2023) is now the burden of both the novice and the seasoned programmer.
 It is kind of sad.
 _Bjarne_ was aided by _Herb Sutter_ of Microsoft lineage.